 In Tudor England roads were just dirt tracks.
 Men were supposed, by law, to spend a number of days repairing the local roads.
 People traveled by horse.
 You could either ride your own or you could hire a horse.
 From the mid-16th century, some rich people rode in carriages.
 They must have been very uncomfortable because they did not have springs and the roads were very bumpy.

-In Tudor Times you would be lucky if you could travel 50 or 60 kilometers a day.
+In Tudor Times you would be lucky if you could travel 50 or 60 miles a day.
 It normally took a week to travel from London to Plymouth.
 However rich Tudor people deliberately traveled slowly.
 They felt it was undignified to hurry and they took their time.

 Goods were sometimes transported by packhorse (horses with bags on their sides).
 Also, carriers with covered wagons carried goods and sometimes passengers.
-However when possible people preferred to transport goods by water.
+However, when possible people preferred to transport goods by water.
 All around England, there was a ‘coastal trade’.
 Goods from one part of the country, such as coal, were taken by sea to other parts.

-Although the days of armored knights were over rich people still enjoyed tournaments in the 16th century.
+Although the days of armored knights were over, rich people still enjoyed tournaments in the 16th century.
 The contestants dressed in armor and rode horses.
 They fought with wooden lances and swords.

 Rich people also enjoyed hunting.
 They went hunting deer with bows and arrows.
 After it was killed the deer was eaten.
 The rich also went hawking.
 Falcons were trained to kill other birds.

 Rich people also liked wrestling and ‘casting the bar’, which was like shot-putting but with an iron bar.
 They also played billiards.
 Rich people also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
 It is the same as a modern one).
 They also played tennis with a leather ball stuffed with hair.
 They also played bowls and skittles.
 Playing cards were also popular.